Loss Spike in Training Neural Networks

-The study of loss spike provides an important information that the deviation at the first eigen direction is dominated by low-frequency.
+The study of loss spike provides an important information that the deviation at the first eigendirection is dominated by low-frequency.
 We then further argue the link between $\lambda_{\mathrm{max}}$ flatness and generalization.
-In practical datasets, low-frequency information is often dominant and shared by both the training and the test datasets.
+In real-world datasets, low-frequency information is often dominant and well-captured by both the training data and the test data.
 Therefore, the training can learn low-frequency well.
 Since the sharpest direction, indicated by the maximum eigenvalue of the loss Hessian, relates more to the low-frequency, a solution with good generalization and a solution with bad generalization have little difference in the sharpest direction, verified by a series of experiments.
 Hence, $\lambda_{\mathrm{max}}$ with the intuitive explanation in Fig. \ref{pic:flatness_drawio} encounters difficulty in understanding the generalization of neural networks, such as why a larger learning rate results in better generalization for networks with EoS training.

 We also find that a loss spike can facilitate condensation, that is, the input weights of different neurons in the same layer evolve towards the same, which would reduce the network's effective size.
 Condensation is a non-linear feature learning phenomenon in neural networks, which may be the underlying mechanism for why the loss spike improves generalization \citep{he2019control,jastrzkebski2017three}, rather than simply controlling the value of $\lambda_{\mathrm{max}}$.